qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/profiling.rst

   * The profiler adds some overhead to each function call.
 The profiler takes this overhead into account in the calculation of the own time but there can still be a small inaccuracy.
   * The result of ``new Date()``, which is used for timing, has a granularity of about 10ms on many patforms, so it is hard to measure especially small functions accurately.
   * The application is slowed down because profiling is done by wrapping each function.
 Profiling should always be turned off in production code before deployment.
-  * Turning on profiling currently breaks most applications in Safari 3.0.2 due to a very limited maximum recursion depth of only 100 (<Bug>226|Bugzilla Bug 226>).
+  * Turning on profiling currently breaks most applications in Safari 3.0.2 due to a very limited maximum recursion depth of only 100 (:doc:`Bugzilla Bug 226 <Bug>226>`).
 Since the profiler has to wrap each function, the call stack is doubled, which is just too much for Safari.

 Summary
 =======